jonasmehl1/structural_phylogenetics/README.md

 python processing/AFDB_to_uniprot.py table.csv
 ```

 Structures and sequences as well as metadata will then be downloaded automatically when running the snakemake pipeline.
+Parameters like the amount of UF boostraps or custom model selection can be adjusted in the config/params.yaml file.
+Custom structures are also possible, in that case create a output folder in results/ and create a folder called 'structs' that only contains the pdb structures.

 # Usage